cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - these links participate in all relations that are
     - declared at the mapping of their dependent child keys
     - declared at their satellites
     - If neither satellites nor dependent child key mappings declare an explicit relation, links belong to all relations, that are common in all connected hubs.
-In that case participation in multiple relations is only allowed, when theses relations are explicitly declared on all hubs.
 - each relation the link contributes to, must supported by all connected hubs and must be known explicitily by at least one connecting hub